fareen341/Django-DRF-End-To-End/README.md

 # we cannot give more fields like in above abstract example of salary
 # proxy models should not have their own fields; they should only inherit fields and behavior from the base model.
 # whenever we create Employee object, it'll also get created in Person too, vice versa is not true.
-# will create one to one relation between both table.
 class Employee(People):
     class Meta:
         proxy = True